-Once you select the Create Table… option, following window will be opened to design table.
-Please change the Table_Name from new_table to Employees
+It will open the following window to design a tbl.
+Please change the TableName from new_table to Employees.

-You can change the Default server Engine using Engine drop down list
+You can change the Default server Engine using the Engine drop-down list

 For now, we are leaving all the default configurations.
-Next, click on the arrow to get more space for designing the table.
+Next, click on the arrow to get more space for designing.

-Click on the Empty row below the Column Name will automatically create a new column for you.
-Let me rename it as Empid
+Click on the Empty row below the Company Name automatically to create a new column for you.
+Let me rename it Empid.

-From the below screenshot you can see, there are four column.
-Click the apply button to create new table employees.
+From the below screenshot, you can see, that there are four columns.
+Click the apply button to create employees.

-TIP: Please use the check boxes beside the Column Names, or under Storage section to make the column Primary, Unique, Not Null, Binary, Unsigned, Auto Incremental, Zero Fill, and Generated.
+TIP: Please use the checkboxes beside the Column Names or under the storage section to make the column Primary, Unique, Not Null, Binary, Unsigned, Auto Incremental, Zero Fill, and Generated.

-From the below screenshot you can observe that, you can see the employees table
+From the below screenshot, you can see the employees.

-TIP: You can use INSERT Statement to insert data into this newly created table
+TIP: You can use INSERT Statement to insert data into this.